volatusveritas/projector/PDJ/PDJ#0.md

-as "integer named 'amount' with value 15" makes sense, all you need to do is introduce array notation and the whole thing breaks; `int amounts[2] = {0 ,1}` read as "integer named amounts which is actually an array with two elements with values 0 and 1" doesn't make that much sense, now does it?
+as "integer named 'amount' with value 15" makes sense, all you need to do is introduce array notation and the whole thing breaks; `int amounts[2] = {0 ,1}` read as "integer named amounts which is actually an array with two elements with values 0 and 1" doesn't make that much practical sense, now does it?
 My solution is to always introduce the type after the name in isolation, so it always makes sense, observe:

 - `amount (int) = 15` read as "amount (an integer) with value 15";
 - `amounts (int[]) = {0, 1}` read as "amounts (an integer array) with values 0
-  and 1;
+  and 1";
 - `precisionTable (float[][]) = ...` read as "precisionTable (a two-dimensional array of floats) with value ...";